unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 ### Breaking change with ms-appx:/// resolution

-Uno Platform 4.7 brings a behavior breaking change where the library Assets feature introduced in Uno Platform 4.6 required assembly names to be lower cased.
+Uno Platform 4.7 brings a behavior-breaking change where the library Assets feature introduced in Uno Platform 4.6 required assembly names to be lowercase.

 If you had an asset in a nuget package or project named "MyProject", you previously had to write `ms-appx:///myproject/MyAsset.txt`.
 With 4.7, you'll need to write `ms-appx:///MyProject/MyAsset.txt`.